 4. Install and Activate the System

-A project manager will make sure you’re kept up to date throughout the installation process.
+A project manager will make sure you’re kept up-to-date throughout the installation process.
 Once a work crew arrives at your house, the installation should take no more than two to three days, depending on the size and scale of the installation.
 After it is completed, an inspector from your utility or local electric authority will give the thumbs up on your system.
 With that, you’ll be ready to start generating your own clean energy.

 The Bottom Line